fretebras/freted/README.md

 <!-- tocstop -->

 ## About
-`$ freted` uses Docker and Git to manage environments for local development of distributed systems.
+`$ freted` uses manages environments for local development of distributed systems.
 It works like a dependency manager (like Composer and npm) to resolve dependencies and start all on your local machine.

 ## Technology
 - Node